Fati-810/Chocolate-App-Landing-Page/README.md

 ## Technical Overview:

-The page structure is built using **HTML5 semantic sections**
+The page structure is built using **HTML5 semantic sections**.

-Layout and responsiveness are handled using **custom CSS**
+Layout and responsiveness are handled using **custom CSS**.

 Scroll animations are implemented using:
    `animate.css`
    `WOW.js`

-jQuery is used to support:
+jQuery is used to support: Scroll Detection and Animation Triggers.
-   Scroll Detection
-   Animation Triggers

 The design adapts perfectly across:
    ✅ Mobile
    ✅ Tablet
    ✅ Desktop